General notions of depth for functional data: Special classes of -depths

-The latter property \textbf{FD2R} means that the development of functions in time is irrelevant to a graph depth.
-In particular, with the univariate halfspace depth, $d=1$ and $T=J$ we obtain the \emph{halfgraph depth} \citep{LopezPR05}.
-Also, with the univariate simplicial depth the \emph{band depth} \citep{LopezPR09} is obtained, but this, in general, violates monotonicity \textbf{FD4}.
-The Proposition \ref{propositiongraph} is proven in the Appendix.
+The property \textbf{FD2R} means that the development of functions in time is irrelevant to a graph depth.

+In particular, let $T=J$ and $d=1$.
+For $D^1$ we may employ, e.g., the (univariate) Tukey depth; the resulting graph depth, mentioned as the \emph{Tukey graph depth} and notated as $D^{TG}$, satisfies all five basic postulates.

-We illustrate the notion of halfgraph depth by applying it to a wellknown data set from \cite{RamsayS05}.
-Figure 1 exhibits the data, which describe two angles (hip and knee) of a gait cycle measured over 20 time periods at 39 children, and the borders of central regions $GD^{halfgraph}_\alpha$ (fat lines) for $\alpha=.25$ and $\alpha=.5$\,, the latter consisting of a single `deepest' function.
-The bivariate halfspace depth and the central regions have been computed with the algorithms given in \cite{RousseeuwR96} und \cite{RutsR96}.
+We illustrate the notion of Tukey graph depth by applying it to a wellknown data set from \cite{RamsayS05}.
+Figure 1 exhibits the data, which describe two angles (hip and knee) of a gait cycle measured over 20 time periods at 39 subjects, and the borders of central regions $D^{TG}_\alpha$ (fat lines) for $\alpha=.25$ and $\alpha=.5$\,, the latter consisting of a single `deepest' function.
+The bivariate Tukey depth and the central regions have been computed with the algorithms given in \cite{RousseeuwR96} und \cite{RutsR96}.
 Figure 2 presents central regions of the hip data for $\alpha\in\{0.02, 0.08, 0.14, 0.2\}$.
 Note that the largest of these regions contains \textit{all} data as $\alpha=0.02<1/39$.
 Finally, Figure 3 exhibits those data that are \emph{not} included in the depth trimmed regions, and therefore can be regarded as outliers at different levels $\alpha$.

-Further, we interpret the above data set as two-dimensional: for every time point we have two real values, the hip and the knee angle.
-We choose the bivariate halfspace depth as the underlying multivariate depth.
-Figure 4 presents central regions of the graph depth for the hip knee data set.
+Further, we analyze the above data set in two dimensions: at every time point we have two real values, the hip and the knee angle.
+We choose the bivariate Tukey depth as the underlying depth $D^2$ in (\ref{bandPhi}).
+Figure 4 presents central regions of the resulting bivariate Tukey graph depth for the hip knee data set.

-Under certain conditions the surjection property is true and hence equation (\ref{strictpropsets}): \begin{proposition} The graph depth satisfies the surjection property if the underlying multivariate depth is continuous in the data.
-Here is $D^d$ continuous as a function $\mathbb{R}^d\times\mathbb{R}^{d\cdot n}\rightarrow\mathbb{R}$. \end{proposition}
+Under certain conditions the surjection property is true and hence equation (\ref{strictpropsets}), which allows us to state the following result: \begin{proposition} The graph depth satisfies the surjection property if the underlying multivariate depth is continuous in the data, which means that $D^d$ is continuous as a function $\mathbb{R}^d\times\mathbb{R}^{d\cdot n}\rightarrow\mathbb{R}$. \end{proposition}

 \textbf{Proof.} \quad We have to show that for all data clouds $X$, $t_*\in T$ and $y\in \IR^d$ exists some $z\in E$ with $z(t)=y$ and

 However, as $z$ is a continuous function and the depth $D^d$ is continuous in the data, equation (\ref{eqsurjectiongraph}) holds for all $z$. $\lozenge$